What relation between knowledge, guilt and power?

 Mickael: that’s his problem, despite all his tricks, he lets himself be surprised.

 Charmide: so he strikes and it does not help his reputation.

 Socrates: he told me what happened with Eve; he is still very contrite.

 Mickael: don’t believe everything he says; he wanted to control her, he succeeded.

-Charmide: and now humans are mistreating us because they have lost their ignorance.
+Charmide: and now humans mistreat us because they think they are superior.